alasdairkeyes/multibooty/README.md

 ### Debian/Ubuntu throws error "Your installation CD-ROM couldn't be mounted"
 This has occured because you have not downloaded the updated initrd.gz with iso-scan included from the distro site.
-Instructions on doing this can be found by running multiboot --init.
+Instructions on doing this can be found by running `multiboot --init`.

 As a secondary option, the following can be tried when presented with that message, but it's not guaranteed.